suaydin17/ds_laptop_proj/README.md

 # DATA SCIENCE LAPTOP PRICE ESTIMATOR

 ## Project Overview
-* Created a tool to precdict laptop prices.
+* Created a tool to predict laptop prices.
 * Kaggle Laptop Prices Dataset is used.
 * Data is cleaned, exploratory data analysis is done.
 * Optimized Linear, Lasso, Decision Tree and Random Forest Regressors using GridSearchCV to create the best model.